Digital economy and society statistics - enterprises

 Enterprises engaged in e-commerce

-For the purpose of the analysis presented here, e-commerce refers to the trading of goods or services over computer networks such as the internet.
+For the purpose of this analysis, e-commerce refers to the trading of goods or services over computer networks such as the internet.
 E-sales concern the receipt of orders by methods specifically designed for the purpose of receiving orders, either via electronic data interchange (EDI) or through websites or apps; orders received by way of manually typed e-mail messages are excluded.